Neph0s/Neph0s-wowchemy/content/_index.md

       title: News
       subtitle:
       text: |-
+       * ***Apr.
+2025***: Check out [BookWorld](https://bookworld2025.github.io/)!
+In BookWorld, we create multi-agent societies for characters from fictional books, enabling them to engage in dynamic interactions that transcend their original narratives, thereby crafting innovative storytelling.
        * ***Feb.
 2025***: 🔔We are thrilled to introduce [CoSER: Coordinating LLM-Based Persona Simulation of Established Roles](https://arxiv.org/abs/2502.09082), a collection of high-quality authentic dataset, open state-of-the-art models, and nuanced evaluation protocol for role-playing LLMs.
+       * ***Feb.
+2025***: 🔔Check out [PowerAttention](https://arxiv.org/abs/2503.03588), a novel sparse attention design with exponentially-growing receptive field in Transformer architecture, facilitating effective and complete context extension. a collection of high-quality authentic dataset, open state-of-the-art models, and nuanced evaluation protocol for role-playing LLMs.
        * ***Oct.
 2024***: 🔔The first [Survey on Role-Playing Agents](https://arxiv.org/abs/2404.18231) has been accepted to TMLR!
        * ***Sept.
 2024***: 🔔Our Paper [Evaluating Character Understanding of Large Language Models via Character Profiling from Fictional Works](https://arxiv.org/abs/2404.12726) got accepted to EMNLP 2024, and [Capturing Minds, Not Just Words: Enhancing Role-Playing Language Models with Personality-Indicative Data](https://arxiv.org/abs/2406.18921) got accepted to EMNLP 2024 Findings!
        * ***Aug.
 2024***: 🇹🇭Attending ACL 2024@Bangkok! 🧙 I will present [InCharacter](https://incharacter.github.io/) while cosplaying as the iconic character *Zhong Li* from Genshin Impact!